Medical-Software-Foundation/canvas/emrs/therapy-and-behavioral-health/README.md

 Care teams interact with patients through a variety of secure methods, including video conferencing, phone calls, and encrypted text messaging.
 In-person office visits are also supported when necessary, ensuring comprehensive care.
 The EMR system seamlessly integrates these modalities, allowing for a fluid and flexible approach to patient care, regardless of the setting.

 ## Protocols
 The most-used protocols for this population include evidence-based guidelines for managing depression and anxiety, such as the PHQ-9 and GAD-7 assessments.
 For PTSD, protocols emphasize trauma-focused CBT.
-Eating disorder management follows the Ma
+Eating disorder management includes protocols related to the family-based Maudsley method.